strongloop/strongloop.com2/_posts/2017-05-23-loopback-as-a-service-using-openwhisk.md

   - Cloud
 ---

-In the previous blog [1] we saw how we can host LoopBack as a multi-tenant micro-service on the cloud.
+In our [previous blog](https://strongloop.com/strongblog/creating-a-multi-tenant-connector-microservice-using-loopback/) we saw how we can host LoopBack as a multi-tenant micro-service on the cloud.
 As a quick recap, this would require us to:

 <ol class="postList">
  <li class="graf graf--li">Expose REST APIs for CRUD on /models and /datasources resources.</li>